Books like Bridgerton: 15 Love Stories for Obsessed Fans

 What is so great about this book is that it can go anywhere you want it to.
 Choose your adventure…and choose your own man.
 It’s exactly like those books we all loved as children, except with VERY adult content.😉

-You can pick as many or as few stories that you want.
+You can pick as many or as few stories as you want.
 Personally, I found my happy ending with a Scottish man who was clearly modeled after Jamie Frasier!
 This is a perfect pick for books like Briderton as well as books like Outlander.

 In this story, Izzy wants to be a writer so retreats to her castle to write her novels.
 Meanwhile, Ransom shows up to the castle he still believes is rightfully his.
 Hilarity and romance ensue.
 I loved this romance novel based on Beauty and the Beast and it is another perfect pick for books like Bridgerton.

 If you loved the Bridgerton book series then you will love this book.
 Lady Violet Grey and her husband Lord James Audrey fell in love and got married in a whirlwind romance.
 Five years later, they barely speak because of “the Argument”.
 When Lady Grey receives a letter that says her husband is unconscious after being thrown from a horse, she rushes to his side only to find him awake and drinking in a tavern.
 She decides to teach him a lesson.